Iraqi president asks Abadi to form government

 Educated at the University of Manchester, Abadi served as the head of parliament's finance committee, a political advisor to the prime minister and minister of communications.

-The Godfather and The Matrix are among his favorite movies, according to a Facebook entry.
+The Godfather and The Matrix are among his favourite movies, according to a Facebook entry.

 (Reporting by Ahmed Rasheed; Writing by Michael Georgy; Editing by Janet Lawrence)